Ducki67/1.8.2-GS-base/README.md

 ## Current Plan
-Make a 1.8.2 gs using the JGS 1.8 as base for replication and Battle Royale just in general
+Make a 1.8.2 gs using the JGS 1.8 as base for replication and Battle Royale just in general.

+We are also using my SDK which is dumped with Dumper7, so we goona swap the SDKs in the gs?  ofc.

 ## JGS 1.8 features